-As we approach Move-In day, space in our residence halls and apartments continues to become more limited.
-If you desire to have your name added to the wait list in case a room becomes available please begin the application process and pay the $125 nonrefundable application fee as soon as possible.
-If you have already added your name to the wait list and have not received an offer we encourage you to explore other housing options as well as stay in communication with our office regarding your wait list status.
+As we approach Move-in Day, space in our residence halls and apartments may become more limited.
+If you desire to have your name added to the waitlist in case a room becomes available please begin the application process and pay the $130 nonrefundable application fee as soon as possible.
+If you have already added your name to the waitlist and have not received an offer we encourage you to explore other housing options as well as stay in communication with our office regarding your waitlist status.

-Please remember, being on the wait list is not a guarantee of a room.
-Our team is working to offer students on the wait list any available spaces as soon as they become available.
-We appreciate your interest in housing and are happy to answer any questions as you prepare for fall.”
+Please remember, being on the waitlist is not a guarantee of a room.
+Our team is working to offer students on the waitlist any available spaces as soon as they become available.
+We appreciate your interest in housing and are happy to answer any questions as you prepare for the fall.